9 Unmissable Bucket List Activities to do in Yasawa Islands Fiji

 If you’re planning a trip to the South Pacific, it is a no-brainer to add the Yasawa Islands in Fiji to your bucket list.
-It’s a magical place where you can experience pristinely clear waters, white sandy beaches, adventurous water sports, dramatic sunsets, and delicious local cuisine.

 The Yasawa Islands are located about 60 miles (100km) north of Fiji’s main island and are made up of about 20 volcanic islands that offer opportunities for your dream vacation.